5.14 FAQs for External Examiners

 Annual fees are detailed in the appointment letter and are settled by bank transfer and subject to PAYE.

-Payment of the annual fee (and per capita FTE for appointments that commenced prior to 2021/22 only) and expenses are dependent upon receipt of your annual report (at the end of Semester Two) and a completed Expenses Claim Form; you should submit an Expenses Claim Form when you submit your annual report.
+Payment of the annual fee (and per capita FTE for appointments that commenced prior to 2021/22 only) and expenses are dependent upon receipt of an annual report (at the end of Semester 2) and a completed Expenses Claim Form where appropriate; Expenses Claim Forms should be submitted with the annual report.

-For taught postgraduate External Examiners, keep a record of the names of the dissertation candidates examined; a claim form may be submitted at the time a dissertation is examined, or a complete list submitted on a claim form when you submit the short dissertation component report (Nov/Dec).
+For taught postgraduate External Examiners, keep a record of the names of the dissertation candidates examined; a claim form may be submitted at the time a dissertation is examined, or a complete list submitted on a claim form with the short dissertation component report (Nov/Dec).

 It will not be possible to process expenses or fee claims if the right to work verification process has not been completed.